7 Graphs

 Depth-first Search (DFS)

 Given a graph G=(V, E), the DFS algorithm searches deeper in the graph to explore all vertices of G. Depth-first search explores edges out of the most recently discovered vertex v that still has unexplored edges leaving it.
 Once all of v’s edges have been explored, the search backtracks to explore edges leaving the vertex from which v was discovered.
 This process continues until all vertices that are reachable from the original source vertex have been discovered.
-If any undiscovered vertices remain, then depth-first search selects one of them as a new source, repeating the search from that source.
+If any undiscovered vertices remain, then the depth-first search selects one of them as a new source, repeating the search from that source.

 Like BFS, the DFS algorithm keeps track of predecessor attribute v.\pi, producing a subgraph during the search.
-Since DFS chooses different sources, the resulting subgraph is often a forest, unlike a tree in case of BFS.
+Since DFS chooses different sources, the resulting subgraph is often a forest, unlike a tree in the case of BFS.

 The basic logic of DFS is the following: